Terence Blanchard: Career

-While studying jazz, Blanchard began touring with the Lionel Hampton Orchestra.
-In 1982, Wynton Marsalis recommended Blanchard as his replacement in Art Blakey's Jazz Messengers.
-Blanchard was the band's music director until 1986.
-He played alongside Blakey, Donald Harrison, and Mulgrew Miller, recording five albums from 1984 to 1988.
-He and Donald Harrison left Art Blakey in 1986 to form their quintet 'The Terence Blanchard/Donald Harrison Quintet' and signed with CBS Records.
-He left the Jazz Messengers in 1990 to pursue a solo career.
+While at Rutgers University, Blanchard began touring with the Lionel Hampton Orchestra.
+In 1982, Wynton Marsalis recommended Blanchard as his replacement in Art Blakey's Jazz Messengers and Blakey would appoint Blanchard the band's musical director.
+Along with his New Orleans homeboy, Donald Harrison, Blanchard toured extensively and recorded five albums with the legendary band.

+In 1986, Blanchard and Harrison left the Jazz Messengers to form their own quintet, featuring a rhythm section of young lions, Cyrus Chestnut, Rodney Whitaker, and drummer Carl Allen.
+The band influenced a new generation of young jazz musicians like Christian McBride, Nicholas Payton, Geoff Keezer, and Roy Hargrove.

-In the 1990s, after an embouchure change, Blanchard recorded his self-titled debut for Columbia Records which reached No. 3 on the Billboard Jazz chart.
-After performing on soundtracks for Spike Lee movies, including Do the Right Thing (1989) and Mo' Better Blues (1990), Lee wanted Blanchard to compose the scores for his films beginning with Jungle Fever (1991).
-Blanchard has written the score for most of Spike Lee's films since, including Malcolm X (1992), Clockers (1995), Summer of Sam (1999), 25th Hour (2002), Inside Man (2006), BlacKkKlansman (2018), and Da 5 Bloods (2020).
+In 1989, Blanchard stepped away from performance to correct his embouchure, and then a year later launched his solo career.
+Columbia Records released his self-titled debut, which reached No. 3 on the Billboard Jazz chart.

+After performing on soundtracks for Spike Lee movies, including Do the Right Thing (1989) and Mo' Better Blues (1990), Lee hired Blanchard to compose the score for Jungle Fever (1991).
+Since then, Blanchard has composed the original score for most of Spike Lee's films, including Malcolm X (1992), Clockers (1995), Summer of Sam (1999), 25th Hour (2002), Inside Man (2006), BlacKkKlansman (2018), and Da 5 Bloods (2020).

-Blanchard composed the score for Spike Lee's four-hour Hurricane Katrina documentary for HBO entitled When the Levees Broke: A Requiem in Four Acts (2006).
-Blanchard appeared in front of the camera with his mother to share their journey back to find her home destroyed.
-He also created a 2007 album titled A Tale of God's Will (A Requiem for Katrina) in which he recreated some pieces used in the documentary, as well as creating more pieces along with his band, to provide audiences with the opportunity to sympathize with those who had been affected by Hurricane Katrina.
+In addition to composing the score for Spike Lee's four-hour Hurricane Katrina documentary for HBO entitled, When the Levees Broke: A Requiem in Four Acts (2006), Blanchard appeared onscreen with his mother to document their search for her destroyed home.
+A year later, Blue Note Records released Blanchard's A Tale of God's Will (A Requiem for Katrina).
+The album features Blanchard's rearrangements of his score along with new compositions, providing listeners with his most personal and deeply affecting music to date.
+The recording won a 2008 Grammy Award for Best Large Jazz Ensemble Album.

-Blanchard has also composed for other directors, including Gina Prince Bythewood, Ron Shelton, and Kasi Lemmons.
+Blanchard has also composed for other directors, including Gina Prince-Bythewood, Regina King, Taylor Hackford, Ron Shelton, and Kasi Lemmons.
 Entertainment Weekly proclaimed Blanchard "central to a general resurgence of jazz composition for film."
-In a 1994 interview for DownBeat, Blanchard said: "Writing for film is fun, but nothing can beat being a jazz musician, playing a club, playing a concert".